kodedphp/http/README.md

 [![Software license](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](LICENSE)

-Koded HTTP library implements PSR-7 (HTTP message).
+Koded HTTP library implements [PSR-7][1] (HTTP message).

-To provide you with more useful methods, the request and response instances are extended with [additional interfaces](#interfaces) that you may use in your projects.
+To more useful everyday methods, the request and response instances are extended with [additional interfaces](#interfaces) that might be used in your projects.

 ServerRequest